 The key step in scaling up your venture is to acquire external funding.
 While newer and more affable avenues of funding are opening up the competition among fund seekers are also rising exponentially.
-Let me be very categorical here, investors whether it’s a bank or a private investment houses like venture capitalists or angel investor are in the business of investing.
+Let me be very categorical here, investors, whether it’s a bank or a private investment houses like venture capitalists or angel investor, are in the business of investing.
 It has become almost impossible to raise funding just on the idea itself.
 A lot of factors play before a successful investment deal is made.

 Not all ventures qualify for all kinds of investors.
-Your business plan and financial projections and obviously your implementation process plays an important role in identifying the right kind of investors.
+Your business plan and financial projections and obviously your implementation process play an important role in identifying the right kind of investors.
 If you want to take up a franchise for a coffee shop it does not make any sense to approach venture capitalists.
 While if you are looking to develop a cloud application you can be assured that knocking at the bank funding is just going to be a huge waste of time.
 The business of investment is dependent on four factors Capital Required, Return on Investment (ROI), scalability and the risk associated.

 Let’s see what are the different sources of funding available and how you should customize your business plan according to different investor communities:

-Bank Loans: Majority of bank loans for businesses are based on collaterals.
+Majority of bank loans for businesses are based on collaterals.
 If you don’t have collateral to offer you should forget this mode of funding.
-However you can structure your capital requirements with a combination of bank loan and other investment modes based on the business model.
+However, you can structure your capital requirements with a combination of bank loan and other investment modes based on the business model.
 Your business plan for a bank loan must substantiate the ability to pay off the loan raised along with its interest.

 Angels invest in your venture in lieu of equity.
-The capital requirement usually ranges upto 2 mn and they expect a 10 to 20 times return over a period of 5 to 7 years.
+The capital requirement usually ranges up to 2 mn and they expect a 10 to 20 times return over a period of 5 to 7 years.
 There are two kinds of angel funding possible.
-More popular kind is the one where the angel is looking for an exit either by management buy out or dilution in the future round of funding.
+More popular kind is the one where the angel is looking for an exit either by a management buy out or dilution in the future round of funding.
 The other kind which is rare, the angels works as an active partner with you on the venture.
 The business plan focused towards an angel must have research to substantiate your venture and clear long term financial goals.

 Funding is not easy but it is not impossible to get.
 If you do the right kind of homework and your venture really has the potential, getting funding shouldn’t be a problem.
 We at BPlanExperts help entrepreneurs, startups and small businesses to consult, create business plans and guide them through the funding process.
 If you have any queries feel free to contact us.